- Retina Research Foundation

 From 2011 forward, Dr. Mardon’s laboratory has employed a three-pronged approach.
 First, they actively map and identify new human retinal disease genes using cutting-edge genomic technologies.
 Specifically, they have had significant success mapping new genes that cause Leber Congenital Amaurosis (LCA), the most common form of congenital blindness in humans.
 Second, Dr. Mardon’s laboratory uses the mouse as a model system to study the function of conserved genes required for normal retinal development, including genes identified in their screen of LCA patients.
 Finally, they use their mouse models to test new treatments to cure blindness, including gene therapy.
 This combination of approaches comprises an efficient and comprehensive plan to advance understanding of the molecular and genetic mechanisms of human retinal disease.

-Plans for 2023
+Plans for 2024

-Specific Aims: Dr. Mardon will obtain single cell RNA sequence data on retinas that are mutant for the onecut gene, which is required for normal retinal development.
+Specific Aims: To obtain single cell RNA sequence data on retinas that are mutant for the onecut gene, which is required for normal retinal development.
 He will then compare these data to the normal single cell sequence data already obtained from normal developing eyes.
 This comparison will allow for the determination of the precise molecular defects in onecut mutants and provide important insight into the mechanisms of photoreceptor differentiation.

 Progress in 2022